dlamusm/Solana-Turbin3/README.md

 ## Capstone project

-Solana Metaverse Action House
+Solana Metaverse Auction House

 ### Description

-Welcome to the Solana Metaverse Action House, where the most coveted and exclusive in-game assets from Solana's top-tier games are up for grabs.
+Welcome to the Solana Metaverse Auction House, where the most coveted and exclusive in-game assets from Solana's top-tier games are up for grabs.
 Here, only the finest treasures and rarest items make the cut, offering you a chance to own a piece of gaming history.

 ### Technical description